3 ways the Republican tax reform bill could impact small businesses

 Ultimately, all of this is theoretical unless the bill is passed into law, which isn’t a sure thing given the political environment.
 It’s good to know how this law might affect SMB owners if passes in its current state.
 But, as CNBC’s Jim Pavia advises, don’t take it to the bank:

 Did you enjoy “3 ways the Republican tax reform bill could impact small businesses”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: